imxeno/qtcre/README.md

 ## Licensing

-This software is licensed under the terms of the AGPLv3, with exemptions for specific projects noted below.
+This software is licensed under the terms of the AGPLv3, with exemptions for specific people noted below.

 You can find a copy of the license in the LICENSE file.